lananovikova10/typostry/src/lib/unsplash/README.md

 1. Create a `.env.local` file in the root of the project with your Unsplash API credentials:

 ```
+# Server-side keys (more secure, not exposed in client bundles)
 UNSPLASH_ACCESS_KEY=your_access_key
 UNSPLASH_SECRET_KEY=your_secret_key

+# Client-side key (will be exposed in browser)
 NEXT_PUBLIC_UNSPLASH_ACCESS_KEY=your_access_key
 ```

-Note: The `NEXT_PUBLIC_` prefix is required for client-side access.
+Note: The `NEXT_PUBLIC_` prefix makes the variable available in the browser.
+For security-sensitive keys, use server-side variables when possible.

 2. Make sure `.env.local` is in your `.gitignore` file to avoid committing API credentials.